 What makes your company different from every other company and your niche?

 Why should prospects choose your company?

 What’s your why?
-Go and look on YouTube for Ted Talk video from Simon Sinek.
+Go and look on YouTube for a Ted Talk video from Simon Sinek.

 For example, our why is to strengthen the backbone of America’s home service companies by helping them stop wasting tons of money on bad advertising and marketing, and instead focus on their business and personal goals to develop the strategies and tactics needed to achieve these goals.
 We don’t sell marketing services to companies without first taking them through that journey.